conda/conda-docs/docs/source/user-guide/tasks/build-packages/compiler-tools.rst

 =============================================================

 Our Linux compilation toolchains are somewhat exotic in nature.
-We refer to them as being psuedo-cross compilers.
+We refer to them as being pseudo-cross compilers.
 What we mean by this is that the compilers and linkers do not look for `system` headers and libraries in the usual places (``/usr/include`` and ``/usr/lib*``) and instead use their own ``sysroot`` directory.
 This causes some build tools to misbehave and we've either had (or decided it is best) to make certain customizations to some of our build tools in the